Annual Salary

 When applying for courses and jobs, you'll be expected to have an understanding of how the NHS values apply in your work.

-You can find out more about training and working as a physician associate from the Royal College of Physicians and Health Careers.
+You can find out more about training and working as a physician associate from Health Careers.

 As an experienced physician associate you might be able to move into management, medical teaching or research.